micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-29-rashi_en.md

 ### passuk 31

 ### passuk 32
-<b>She named him Reuvein</b> Our Sages explained [the word רְאוּבֵן]: She said: “See the difference between my son and the son of my father-in-law who [voluntarily] sold the birthright to Yaakov whereas this one [Reuven] did not sell it to Yoseif and did not protest to him.
+<b>She named him Reouven</b> Our Sages explained [the word רְאוּבֵן]: She said: “See the difference between my son and the son of my father-in-law who [voluntarily] sold the birthright to Yaakov whereas this one [Reuven] did not sell it to Yossef and did not protest to him.
 Not only did he not protest to him but attempted to extricate him from the pit.

 ### passuk 33

 ### passuk 34
 <b>This time my husband will become attached.</b> Since the Matriarchs were prophetesses and they knew that twelve tribes would emerge from Yaakov and that he would marry four wives, she, [therefore,] said, “From now on he will not find fault with me for I have assumed my full share of the children.”
-<b>Therefore.</b> By whomever [which ever tribe] the term עַל כֵּן is said, [that tribe] had a large population with the exception of Leivi, because the Ark decimated them.
+<b>Therefore.</b> By whomever [which ever tribe] the term עַל כֵּן is said, [that tribe] had a large population with the exception of Levi, because the Ark decimated them.
-<b>Named him Leivi.</b> Concerning all of them [the sons] it is written: “And she called” whereas concerning this one it states, “He called.”
-There is a Midrashic explanation [to this] in Devarim Rabbah that God send [the angel] Gavriel and he brought him [Leivi] before Him and He called him by this name and gave him [the rights to] the twenty-four priestly gifts.
+<b>Named him Levi.</b> Concerning all of them [the sons] it is written: “And she called” whereas concerning this one it states, “He called.”
+There is a Midrashic explanation [to this] in Devarim Rabbah that God send [the angel] Gavriel and he brought him [Levi] before Him and He called him by this name and gave him [the rights to] the twenty-four priestly gifts.
 And since he “accompanied” [לִוָּהוּ] him with the gifts he called him לֵוִי [accompanied].

 ### passuk 35
 <b>This time I will praise.</b> “For I have taken more than my share consequently I ought to be thankful.”